World Geography / Universe and Solar System

 Inner Planetary Zone

 - The planets in this zone are known as rocky or terrestrial planets.
-Mercury, Venus, Earth and Mars are located here.
+Here, the planets in order from the sun are Mercury, Venus, Earth and Mars.
 These planets are made

 up of solid rocks.
 Their interior is made up of Iron, Nickel and Cobalt.

 - Mercury is the closest planet to the sun and has negligible atmosphere.
 It is located at a distance of 0.4 Astronomical Units

 (AU is the distance between Sun and Earth equivalent to 150 million Km) from the Sun.

 Mercury is the smallest planet among all the

 planets and has no natural satellites.
 It has large Iron core (similar to earth) and its surface is